This blog is mainly a collection of photos taken in various parts of the world. All rights reserved, please request permission for reproduction.

 Taiwan, Chinese Taipei and Taekwondo

 With Taekwondo finally qualifying as an official Olympics game in 2000, Taiwan has already upset Korean and China in this game by snapping two gold and one silver medals in Athens 2004.
 Taekwondon’s been one of Korean traditional martial arts as well as a national game, first introduced to Taiwan in 1967.
 It was initially practiced solely in the army. (http://www.taekwondo.org.tw/) Over the time, Taekwondo's become popular among the youth and Taiwan has produced numerous outstanding Taekwondo practitioners.
 For decades, China’s been trying to exclude and isolate Taiwan from international games.
 As a result of the political status of Taiwan, the Republic of China (ROC) competed as Chinese Taipei at the 2004 Summer Olympics.
-However, the victory brought by
+However, the victory brought by Chen Shih Hsin and Chu Mu Yen, the gold medal owners, not only has proved their skills but also brought Taiwan to the spotlight in an international stage.

 Brief History of Taekwondo